Feasible Force Set Shaping for a Payload-Carrying Platform Consisting of Tiltable Multiple UAVs Connected Via Passive Hinge Joints: SIMULATION

 \subsection{Simulation Settings}

 We utilize a platform consisting of four UAVs for our simulation.
-All physical parameters are listed in Table \ref{tab:phisical_params}, and control parameters are listed in Table \ref{tab:ctrl_params}.
+All physical parameters are listed in Table \ref{tab:phisical_params}, and PID gains are set as $(1, 0.1, 1)$, $(10, 10, 10)$, and $(20, 1, 5)$, for translation, rotation, and tilt angles controllers, respectively.
 As LPF, we use a first-order system with a time constant of 1 second, represented by a transfer function: $1/(s+1)$.

 Fig. \ref{fig:trajectory} shows the reference trajectory of the position and translational velocity of the payload in the world frame and the nominal payload force used to track it.
 This trajectory is designed to ensure continuous acceleration by employing trigonometric functions and clothoid curves.
-To keep the payload horizontal, the trajectory for the payload orientation and angular velocity is maintained at zero throughout the simulation.
+The trajectory for the payload orientation and angular velocity is maintained at zero throughout the simulation to keep the payload horizontal.

-In the simulation environment, there is a wind disturbance of $0.5$ N directed positively along the $y$-axis within the region defined by $1\leq x\leq4$, as illustrated as a gray area in Fig. \ref{fig:result}~\subref{fig:result_2D}.
+In the simulation environment, there is a wind disturbance of $0.5$ N directed positively along the $Y_w$ axis within the region defined by $1\leq x\leq4$, as illustrated as a gray area in Fig. \ref{fig:result}~\subref{fig:result_2D}.
 We assume that the platform is capable of detecting wind disturbances with its sensors and adding them to nominal forces.

 The tilt angles are optimized with the same setting of subsection \ref{sss:example}.
 Then, we can utilize the optimized tilt angles depicted in Fig.~\ref{fig:opt_angles_table}.
 We assume the reference forces $f_{p,x}^\text{ref}$ and $f_{p,y}^\text{ref}$ do not exceed the range of Fig.~\ref{fig:opt_angles_table}, namely $f_{p,x}^\text{ref},~f_{p,y}^\text{ref}\in[-1.0, 1.0]$.
 Note that this assumption can be easily relaxed by computing optimal tilt angles for a wider range of RFSs.